YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/LRational/README.md

 is not easy when done by hand, suppose `n = max_int`.

-I may define a pretty-printer to do this:
+I may define a printer to do this:

 ```ocaml
 let rec make_str_list = function